Bonfire night celebrations

-Bonfire night is a fun excuse to dress up warm, keep the kids up late, enjoy some tasty food and have some fun.
-We’ve put together some ideas and activities to make it a special evening for you if you decide to celebrate at home (recipes are tasty though throughout the autumn and winter time).
+Bonfire night is a great excuse to dress up warm, keep the kids up late, enjoy some tasty food and have some fun.
+We’ve put together some tasty treats to make it a special evening for you if you decide to celebrate at home (recipes are tasty though throughout the autumn and winter time).

 Smoky Sausage & Bean Casserole

 A really delicious and comforting and hearty one-pot sausage stew with chorizo, smoked paprika and plenty of vegetables.
 Load into bowls and enjoy.